 On the other hand, log burners have a number of advantages:

-- A log burner is a powerful heat source, heating up the room efficiently and quickly.
+- A log burner is a powerful heat source, heating up the room efficiently and quickly without a conservatory heater.

 - Log burners are cost-effective to run and are very energy efficient.
 Wood is usually much cheaper than electricity and gas, helping you to save money on your fuel bills.